istio/istio.io/content/en/docs/tasks/traffic-management/ingress/gateway-api/index.md

 ## Differences from Istio APIs

-The Gateway APIs share a lot of similarities to the Istio APIs (such as Gateway and VirtualService).
+The Gateway APIs share a lot of similarities to the Istio APIs such as Gateway and VirtualService.
-The main resource even shares the same name (`Gateway`), and the resources serve similar goals.
+The main resource shares the same name, `Gateway`, and the resources serve similar goals.

 The new Gateway APIs aim to take the learnings from various Kubernetes ingress implementations, including Istio, to build a standardized vendor neutral API.
 These APIs generally serve the same purposes as Istio Gateway and VirtualService, with a few key differences:

 * In Istio APIs, a `Gateway` *configures* an existing gateway Deployment/Service that has [been deployed](/docs/setup/additional-setup/gateway/).
-  In the Gateway APIs, the `Gateway` resource both configures *and* deploys a gateway.
+  In the Gateway APIs, the `Gateway` resource both *configures and deploys* a gateway.
   See [Deployment Methods](#deployment-methods) for more information.
 * In the Istio `VirtualService`, all protocols are configured within a single resource.
   In the Gateway APIs, each protocol type has its own resource, such as `HTTPRoute` and `TCPRoute`.